Where to Start in Yosemite

 Both lodges encourage guests to gather nightly around the Fire Pit to roast s’mores – the perfect end to each day on vacation with your family in Yosemite.

-Travelers ready to book their Yosemite vacation but unsure of where to start can rely on Rush Creek Lodge and Evergreen Lodge to help them craft an ideal stay in Yosemite.
+Travelers ready to book their Yosemite vacation but unsure of where to start can rely on Rush Creek Lodge, Evergreen Lodge, and Firefall Ranch to help them craft an ideal stay in Yosemite.
 For more travel planning help, see our guide to how many days you should spend in Yosemite and the best time of year to visit Yosemite.

 From curious first-timers to seasoned Sierra hikers, everyone will find the beginnings of a magnificent Yosemite vacation at Evergreen Lodge and Rush Creek Lodge – book and discover yours now!